Roman–Palmyrene War of 272–273: Casus belli

 Between 267 and 268, Odaenathus was assassinated at Emesa, together with his son Hairan (or Herod or Herodianus).
 They were assassinated by Maeonius (or Maconius), cousin (Note: According to Zonaras xii.24.) or nephew (Note: According to Historia Augusta.) of Odaenathus, on the orders of Zenobia, queen consort of Odaenathus.

 Maeonius was later executed immediately after the murder.
 Shortly after his death, Zenobia took power, in the name of her minor son, Vaballathus, with the aim of maintaining autonomy from Rome, thus creating an independent state in the East.

-Gallienus, however, wanted to oust Zenobia, and march trough the Limes Orientalis.
+Gallienus, however, wanted to oust Zenobia, and march through the Limes Orientalis.
 He was stopped by two invasions: one from Barbarian tribes in 267 AD and another one by the Heruli tribe in 268 AD.
 The Vita Gallieni reports that the emperor sent against the Palmyrene Empire one of his generals, Aurelius Heraclianus, appointed dux of the expedition aimed at regaining control of the border with Persia after the death of Odenathus in 267.
 However, he was later defeated by Zenobia's Palmyrene knights, led by the general Septimus Zabdas.